matheusvilano/Maschinery/readme.md

 ## Compatibility

+### Operational Systems

+This project targets Windows, macOS, and Linux.

+### Maschine Expansions

-Only official Maschine Expansions from Native Instruments have been verifying.
+Only official Maschine Expansions from Native Instruments have been verified.
 Third-party expansions should work too, as long as they follow the exact same format as the official expansions.

+### DAWs, Samplers, and Drum Machines

+The organized WAV files are still regular audio files.
+Maschinery's processes are non-destructive and their sole purpose is to make your Maschine Expansions easier to navigate and import into tools other than Maschine.

 ## Usage